Mountain View, California Therapists

 California

 The city of Mountain View is located in California’s Santa Clara County.
-It is home to about 81,438 people as of July 2017, according to estimates by the United States Census Bureau.
+It is home to over 81,00 people, according to estimates by the United States Census Bureau.
 A majority of the population is gainfully employed, according to Employment Development Department data, and indications are that both median and per capita incomes are more than double the nationwide figures.

-In spite of these positive economic numbers, the city does contend with its own share of challenges.
+Despite these positive economic numbers, the city does contend with its share of challenges.
 Mental health problems impact a sizeable portion of the population, often including children and adolescents.
 Mountain View and its surrounding cities do face notable difficulties in addressing these issues, like much of the country, and the situation is often made more difficult by a lack of available resources.

 A Shortage of Available Services

-California is certainly not exempt, as reflected in this study from nearby University of California San Francisco’s Healthforce Center.
-It predicts a major shortfall with respect to mental health workers’ availability compared to the demand, with as much as a 50% deficiency expected by the year 2028.
+California is certainly not exempt, as reflected in this study from the nearby University of California San Francisco’s Healthforce Center.
+It predicts a major shortfall concerning mental health workers’ availability compared to the demand, with as much as a 50% deficiency expected by the year 2028.

 Many factors are thought to contribute to this rising concern: